yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/html-intermediate/index.md

 <div class="try-it">
   <h2>Try It: Nesting Elements</h2>
-  <p>Let's open a new pen in CodePen and follow these steps!</p>
+  <p>Let's <a target="blank" href="https://glitch.com/edit/#!/try-it-nesting-elements">remix this Glitch project</a> and follow these steps!</p>
   <ul>
     <li>First, write an empty <code class="try-it-code">div</code> tag.</li>
     <li>Inside of the div tag, write 2-3 paragraphs.</li>
     <li>Outside of the div tag, write one more paragraph.</li>
     <li>In CSS, add a border to the div element.
 (If you forgot the syntax, <a href="https://css-tricks.com/almanac/properties/b/border/">check this out</a>.)</li>
-    <li>Check your indentation - the div and last paragraph should not be indented at all, but the paragraphs nested inside the div should be indented once.</li>
+    <li>Check your indentation - the div and last paragraph should be indented once, and the paragraphs nested inside the div should be indented twice.</li>
   </ul>

   <p><em>Why did we use CSS in an HTML lesson?
 Sometimes CSS, especially the border property, can help us see how HTML code, particularly a container element, is working.</em></p>
 </div>

-<p class="to-do">great spot for sponsor integration, reference something on their site?</p>

 In the Try It above, you used a `div` element for the first time.
 You'll be seeing this more and more! `div` is an element that is used to contain other elements.